Hudy666/Hudy666.GitHub.io/README.md

 <img src="./pictures/hudy.jpg" width = "310" height = "350" alt="Dayi Hu" align=center />

 ## A short introduction
-I am a now a master student of the School of International Studies, [Sichuan University](https://www.scu.edu.cn/index.htm), and Will graduate in 2023.
+I am now a master student of the School of International Studies, [Sichuan University](https://www.scu.edu.cn/index.htm), and Will graduate in 2023.
 I majored in Financial Management in School of Economic Relations, [Inner Mongolia University](https://www.imu.edu.cn/) for my undergraduate studies.
 In 2018, I went to School of Economics and Guanghua School of Management, [Peking University](https://www.pku.edu.cn/) for exchange study for half a year.
 I have learned four ACCA courses by myself.

 My current research focuses on the fundamental analysis of international relations, border conflict and management.